KohakuBlueleaf/HDM/TechReport.md

 HDM pursues architectural minimalism by directly concatenating text and image features as input to the entire backbone.
 This approach aligns with UViT's philosophy of incorporating class tokens and timestep tokens into the input sequence, though we retain adaLN for conditional information.

-**Shared adaLN Innovation**: We implement shared adaLN across all layers.
+**Shared adaLN**: As same as DiT-air or Chroma, We implement shared adaLN across all layers.
 Traditional adaLN applies layer-specific modulation:

 $\text{adaLN}^{(l)}(x, c) = \gamma^{(l)}(c) \odot \frac{x - \mu(x)}{\sigma(x)} + \beta^{(l)}(c)$